21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 It will now scan your credentials and safe it to the configuration file of the ATM.
 If you've been successful, your screen will say `Success!!` and show you the current balance of your Lntxbot.

+{% hint style="info" %}
+If you every wanted to renew your API credentials just type send `/api_refresh` to the Lntxbot.
+This will revoke the current credentials and replace them with new ones.
+{% endhint %}

 ### First transaction with the ATM

 Let's make a first proper transaction now!